xtaci/kcptun/README.md

 }
 ```

-Sending a signal by ```kill -SIGUSR1 pid``` will give SNMP information for KCP，useful for fine-grained adjustment.
+Sending a `SIGUSR1` signal to KCP Client or KCP Server will dump SNMP information to console, just like `/proc/net/snmp`.
+You can use this information to do fine-grained tuning.

 ### References